MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started-with-ios-android/ios-get-started-with-xsapi.md

 1. Add all 4 frameworks to your Xcode workspace.
     1. Create a **Frameworks** group inside your project if one does not exist.
     1. Right click the **Frameworks** group, select **Add Files to "{Your Project}"**
-    1. Navigate to the directory containing the Xbox Live SDK for iOS, and select all 3 frameworks (libHttpClient.framework, Xal.framework, and Xsapi-c.framework)
+    1. Navigate to the directory containing the Xbox Live SDK for iOS, and select all 4 frameworks (libHttpClient.framework, Xal.framework, Xsapi-c.framework, and XSAPITCU.framework)
         - Check "Copy items if needed"
         - Select "Create folder references"
     1. Update Build Settings